Probleme/inception/README.md

 # Key Concepts in Docker :
 - **Images** : A Docker image is a lightweight, standalone, and executable software package that includes everything needed to run a piece of software, including code, runtime, libraries, and dependencies.
 Images are like blueprints for containers.
 - **Containers** : A container is an instance of a Docker image running as an isolated process on a host machine.
 Containers are portable, consistent environments, so they work the same across various systems.
 - **Dockerfile** : A dockerfile is a script containing instruntions to create Docker image.
-It defines what goes into the image and how it's configured.
+Each instruntion written in dockerfile create a layer,Layers are cached for faster builds, fewer layers = more efficient image.
 - **Docker Engine** : This is the core of docker, responsible for managing containers, images, networking, and storage.

 # how docker work ?